facebookresearch/labgraph/devices/webcam/readme.md

 #### GestureVis

 GestureVis uses data from the MediaPipe hand and body pose extensions to guess the current gesture based on a list of known gestures and draws the appropriate annotations onto the video stream, both online and offline.
-Check out the hands version [here](pose_vis/gesture/hand/readme.md) and body pose version [here](pose_vis/gesture/pose/readme.md).
+Check out the hands version [here](pose_vis/gesture/hand/readme.md).

 #### Logging Example